-- 16.1 'Effort Stars' can be awarded for any good piece of work, academic or non-academic, citizenship or anything that demonstrates Copthorne's core values. - 16.2 'Double Effort Stars' count as 4 Points and are awarded for a particularly outstanding piece of work or attainment for that child. - 16.3 'Headmaster's Commendation' counts as 8 House Points and are awarded by the Headmaster for an outstanding piece of work.
-Pupils are also awarded certificates for their commendation. - 16.4 For Years 3 and 4 Bronze, Silver, Gold and Diamond certificate are awarded in assemblies when pupils achieve a certain milestone; 50/100/150/200 stars.
-Also, the pupil with the most effort stars each term is awarded the 'Star' cup, which is presented in the end of term assembly. - 16.5 Good manners table: every Friday one child from each class, in year 3 & 4 is nominated to sit at a special Good Manners Table with the Headmaster, Deputy Head or Co-ordinator as they will have displayed good table manners during the previous week. - 16.6 When pupils gain a citizenship star this is then put towards the House Star total.
-The winning house each term is suitably rewarded. - 16.7 Sanctions - 16.8 The school operates a 'minutes off' system.
-For minor offences the member of staff will give you a WARNING (e.g. "Stop talking and get on with your work if you don't I will take some minutes off"). - 16.9 Children then have a choice to modify (change for the better) their behaviour. - 16.10 If the pupil chooses not to modify their behaviour they can be awarded minutes off (up to a maximum of 20) for a single offence, these are recorded in their prep diaries. - 16.11 If a pupil gains 30 minutes off a term they will have a meeting with the Director of Wellbeing to discuss what they have done to receive that amount of minutes off, a decision will be made as to whether or not a detention will be issued.
-If necessary parents will be invited to attend. - 16.12 If a pupil continues to gain minutes off and they reach a total of 50 minutes, they will have a meeting with the Deputy Head discussion as above and a detention may or may not be issued.
+- 16.1 'Effort Stars' can be awarded for any good piece of work, academic or non-academic, citizenship or anything that demonstrates Copthorne's core values. - 16.2 'Double Effort Stars' count as 4 Points and are awarded for a particularly outstanding piece of work or attainment for that child. - 16.3 For Years 3 and 4 Bronze, Silver, Gold and Diamond certificate are awarded in assemblies when pupils achieve a certain milestone; 50/100/150/250 stars.
+Also, the pupil with the most effort stars each term is awarded the 'Star' cup, which is presented in the end of term assembly. - 16.4 Stars will run cumulatively through the year although there will be certificate assemblies half termly and recognition will be given at the end of each term for the winning house. - 16.5 Sanctions - 16.6 The school operates a 'minutes off' system.
+For minor offences the member of staff will give you a WARNING (e.g. "Stop talking and get on with your work if you don't I will take some minutes off"). - 16.7 Children then have a choice to modify (change for the better) their behaviour.